 The age of majority in Quebec is 18.
-However, new regulations* have come into force that now require only minors that are less than 17 to have legal custodian.
+However, only minors that are less than 17 are required to have a legal custodian.
 Therefore, If you will not be 17 years old by the time you travel to Canada, you must have a legal custodian in Montreal before starting immigration procedures to study at McGill.
-A custodian is a Canadian citizen or Permanent Resident of Canada who is at least 18 years old and resides with you or within reasonable distance from you.
+A custodian is a Canadian citizen or Permanent Resident of Canada who is at least 18 years old and resides with you or within a reasonable distance from you.

 IF YOU DO have a custodian in Montreal, please follow the instructions provided in the CAQ application by Immigration Quebec.

-IF YOU DO NOT have a custodian in Montreal - and you will be living in McGill Student Residences - you can request to have the Dean of Students act as your custodian by following the instructions below:
+IF YOU DO NOT have a custodian in Montreal - and you will be living in McGill Student Residences - you can request to have the Associate Dean of Students act as your custodian by following the instructions below:

 Apply online for your Quebec Acceptance Certificate (CAQ) through Immigration Quebec’s website.

-Once your online CAQ application has been submitted, you will receive a CAQ personalized checklist with a CAQ application number (6 digit number) found on top right-hand corner of checklist.
+Once your online CAQ application has been submitted, you will receive a CAQ personalized checklist with a CAQ application number (6 digit number) found on the top right-hand corner of the checklist.

 The Custodianship Request Letter must be signed by both parents.

 Once we receive your Custodianship Request Letter, we will process it and send you the Custodianship Acknowledgement Letter signed by the Associate Dean of Students within 10 business days.
 Only once you have received the signed Custodianship Acknowledgement Letter, please ensure that you complete the mandatory Next of Kin Information Sheet (online webform).

 You may then submit the original Custodianship Request Letter and the Custodianship Acknowledgement Letter with the supporting documents for your CAQ application.
-Please make sure to keep a copy for your Study Permit Application.
+Please make sure to keep a copy of your Study Permit Application.